Towards the continuum limit of a $(1+1)$d quantum link Schwinger model

 The continuum limit physics is quite sensitive to the nature of the employed truncation.
 For example, in the $(1+1)-$d $O(3)$ model the physics of asymptotic freedom could only be recovered with at least a 16-dimensional local Hilbert space in the angular momentum basis truncation~\cite{Bruckmann:2018usp}.
 However, using qubit operators~\cite{Singh:2019uwd}, it was shown that the same continuum limit only required 2-qubits per site~\cite{Bhattacharya:2020gpm}.
 The QLM approach is similar to this qubit-regularization, but uses larger spin-$S$ operators for the $U(1)$ gauge links.
 It was analytically shown that large representations for the gauge links in QLMs recover the standard Wilson lattice gauge theory ~\cite{Schlittgen:2000xg}.
 A fine-tuning free approach to the continuum limit using the QLMs is via the dimensional reduction in the D-theory formulation~\cite{Brower:2003vy}.
 This is, however, only possible if a phase with an exponentially large correlation length is generated~\cite{Beard:2004jr}.
 In this article, we explore the former approach and show that careful analysis techniques allow us to reach the continuum limit quantitatively for certain physical observables, even with very small values of $S$ ($\lesssim 3-5$), extending the observations made in~\cite{kuhn2014quantum,buyens2017finite}.
-We solve the Gauss' law analytically for a general spin-$S$ representation, and estimate the quantum resources to simulate the continuum limit.
-Further, we use a functional integral representation to demonstrate how large half-integer spins give rise to the topological angle $\Theta=\pi$.
+We solve the Gauss law analytically for a general spin-$S$ representation, and estimate the quantum resources to simulate the continuum limit.
+Our results may help to improve digital quantum simulations of the massive Schwinger model~\cite{shaw2020quantum,chakraborty2020digital,honda2021digital}, through variational quantum eigensolvers and Trotterized real-time dynamics.
+Finally, we use path integrals to demonstrate how large half-integer spins give rise to the topological angle $\Theta=\pi$.